Concatenation: Combining Addue Links

 Note: This post is one of a series of tutorial on Addue (https://Addue.com).
 Addue is an all-in-one marketing toolkit featuring tools such as conversion tracking, A/B split testing, traffic routing by geography and other browser data, link cloaking and more.
 For more information, please see the Addue website.

-This is a short and (hopefully) sweet tutorial, but it introduces an important concept – rule concatenation.
-Addue rules and rulesets are pretty powerful when used as presented so far, but their usefulness is even further extended by using them in combination with eachother.
+This is a short and (hopefully) sweet tutorial, but it introduces an important concept – link concatenation.
+Addue links and linksets are pretty powerful when used as presented so far, but their usefulness is even further extended by using them in combination with eachother.

 (where 246 will be replaced in your case by your unique account ID on Addue).

 To combine this with link cloaking is simplicity itself.
-Go to your Addue account, and insert a new CL link cloaking rule as follows:
+Go to your Addue account, and insert a new CL link cloaking link as follows:

-Notice that we’ve inserted the country routing Addue link as the destination URL of the cloaking rule.
+Notice that we’ve inserted the country routing Addue link as the destination URL of the cloaking link.
 Replace 246 with the unique account ID from your link there.

-If you go take a look at the ruleset for this new cloaking rule, you’ll get the Addue link for it in the usual way:
+If you go take a look at the linkset for this new cloaking link, you’ll get the Addue link for it in the usual way:

 The cloaking link to use has been created as follows: